johannes-mueller/mqtt-mupython-shack/README.md

 ## Credits

-The file `mqtt.py` is a modified version from the `umqtt` client that can be found on Github.
+The file `mqtt.py` is a modified version from the `umqtt` simple client of `micropython-lib` that can be found on Github.

 ## Demos